Waabishka Kakaki Zhaawshko shkeezhgokwe n’dizhnikaaz

-Social Justice, Historical Trauma, Indigenous Worldview, Indigenous research methodologies, Political science, Policy, Public Administration, Innovative design (housing, community development, eco-friendly)
+Social Justice, Historical Trauma, Indigenous Worldview, Indigenous research methodologies, Political science, Policy, Public Administration, Innovative design (housing, community development, eco-friendly, minimialism)

 Amy currently works at Ryerson University as the FNTI Coordinator of the Bachelor of Social Work program, offered in partnership with First Nations Technical Institute.
 She works with York University as knowledge keeper.
 Amy currently sits as a board member at the Centre for World Indigenous Studies and she is a community member on Ryerson University’s Research Ethics Board.

 Amy has gained much experience working with Indigenous teaching styles from her work as Manager at Dodem Kanonhsa’ Elders cultural lodge and recently expanded her knowledge in the field of education through contributions in research and teaching.

-Amy was a research assistant in research projects such as Thunderwoman Healing Lodge, and Canadian Association of Graduate studies “Imagining Canada’s Research Future” Indigenous research round tables. in the Fall of 2015, she taught a Political process course in the social work stream at Humber College.
-She has attended the University of Ontario Institute of Technology as an invited knowledge keeper and Ad Hoc member of their Research Ethics board, and she currently sits as a community member on Ryerson University’s Research Ethics Board.
+Amy was an assistant in research projects such as Thunderwoman Healing Lodge, and Canadian Association of Graduate studies “Imagining Canada’s Research Future” Indigenous research round tables.
+In the Fall of 2015, she taught a Political process course in the Social Work stream at Humber College.

-Amy volunteers her time at the Toronto Birth Centre as knowledge keeper, and has held positions in the community as knowledge keeper with the Toronto Indigenous Health Advisory Council during the initial phase of their work in broadening knowledge of Indigenous community health in Toronto.
+Amy has volunteered her time at the Toronto Birth Centre as knowledge keeper, and has held positions in the community as knowledge keeper with the Toronto Indigenous Health Advisory Council (TIHAC) during the initial phase of their work in broadening knowledge of Indigenous community health in Toronto.

 She has worked with countless organizations in the GTA providing openings/closing and teachings for: